projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 .. _Graphic_mediation:

-Mediated Pass-Through
+Mediated Passthrough
 *********************

-Intel GVT-g achieves full GPU virtualization using a "mediated pass-through" technique.
+Intel GVT-g achieves full GPU virtualization using a "mediated passthrough" technique.

 Concept
 =======

-Mediated pass-through allows a VM to access performance-critical I/O resources (usually partitioned) directly, without intervention from the hypervisor in most cases.
+Mediated passthrough allows a VM to access performance-critical I/O resources (usually partitioned) directly, without intervention from the hypervisor in most cases.
 Privileged operations from this VM are trapped-and-emulated to provide secure isolation among VMs.